-Whether you're a Shellac convert, paint your nails yourself at home or haven’t stepped foot inside a nail salon in years, there’s a good chance you’ve still heard of SNS nails.
-While the manicure trend has been around for a while, its popularity has swelled in recent years due to the belief that it’s a healthier alternative to a Shellac manicure.
+Whether you're a gel nail convert, paint your nails yourself at home, or haven’t stepped foot inside a nail salon in years, there’s a good chance you’ve still heard of SNS nails.
+While the manicure trend has been around for a while, its popularity has sky-rocketed in recent years due to the belief that it’s a healthier alternative to a Shellac manicure.

-To find out if it lives up to the hype and discover whether we should all be embracing the nail trend, we spoke to two top manicurists, Bernadette Leva and Sally Hansen Nail Expert and Brand Ambassador, Alison Bowhill-Hayes.
+To find out if it lives up to the hype and whether or not we should all be embracing the trending dip powder manicure, we spoke to two top Australian manicurists - Bernadette Leva and Sally Hansen Nail Expert and Brand Ambassador, Alison Bowhill-Hayes.

 What are SNS nails?

-In short, “SNS stands for Signature Nails Systems and is a type of manicure that involves repeated dipping of your nails into a powder that then hardens on your nail,” explains Leva.
+In short, “SNS stands for Signature Nail Systems and is a type of manicure that involves repeated dipping of your nails into a powder that then hardens on your nail,” explains Leva.

 How SNS differs from Shellac

 According to Bowhill-Hayes, the distinction between the two nail trends is simple: “Shellac is a [product] name for a hybrid polish (half nail polish, half gel) made by Creative Nail Design (CND).
 After completing a standard manicure, a base coat is applied to the nail then cured under a LED lamp for 10 seconds.
 Afterwards, two colour coats are applied before being cured for 60 seconds.
 To finish, a top coat is applied to each nail and cured for another 60 seconds.”